Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Black Screen - I have a black screen on game launch.
 How do I fix it?**
 	- This is likely due to the combination of Special K and GeForce overlay.
 Follow the instructions to disable the overlay included in the Special K section above.
 	- We do not support alterations of the list.
+- **Cannibal Perk - The cannibalize function from the cannibal perk does not work.
+Why?**
+	- You must crouch in order to use the cannibalize function.
 - **Clean Install - Do I need a clean install of Fallout: New Vegas and Fallout 3 in order to install Uranium Fever?**
 	- No. Uranium Fever is entirely self-contained and separate from your normal Fallout installations!
 - **Crashing - My game is crashing, what can I do to fix it?**